anaritacpereira/sebastiao_alves_mvc/README.md

 - Website frontoffice and website backoffice (for customers to be able to make the updates allowed on the site);

 ##

+## How To Use

+To clone and run this application, you'll need XAMPP installed on your computer.
+Follow the next steps:

+- Access XAMPP and start Apache and MySQL;
+-  Save the project folder in the XAMPP htdocs folder;
+-  Load the sebastiao_alves_bd database into XAMPP's phpMyAdmin;
+-  In the browser, access localhost/(project folder name);

+Ready to use!